Florian-Thake/TeaScript-Cpp-Library/README.md

 **Color and Format String Support** - for colorful output and the format string feature you need the libfmt library.<br>
 See Libfmt section above.

+**JsonAdapter** - You can change the Json library which is used by TeaScript to one of nlohmann::json, RapidJson or Boost.Json.
+Per default PicoJson is used and is enabled by default.<br>
+For use a different adapter you must do the following steps:<br>
+1.)
+Add include to <TeaScriptRoot>/extensions/include/.<br>
+2.)
+Add the corresponding JsonAdapter.cpp to your project, e.g., extenstions/JsonAdapterNlohmann.cpp<br>
+3.)
+Add include for the json library of use, e.g., <rootpath>/nlohmann_3.11.3/single_inlude/<br>
+4.)
+Set the define TEASCRIPT_JSON_FLAVOR to the desired Json flavor, e.g., TEASCRIPT_JSON_NLOHMANN<br>

 # Building the demo app